sirisian/ecmascript-types/examples/typechallenges.md

 }
 ```

 The named imports are the primitives the builders are written from.
 The namespace import is the same module under one name, for the `With std:types` blocks, and the reason it has to be a namespace is worth stating: eight challenges are *named after* the library function that answers them, so `concat`, `merge`, `reverse`, `zip`, `mutable`, `flatten`, `paths`, and `intersection` are all taken here as local declarations.
-Writing `std.merge(Foo, Bar) === merge(Foo, Bar)` puts the shipped one against the exercise's one, and the prefix is what keeps them apart. `tupleElements` used to be defined right here; §4.0 of the type programming document now ships it, found by counting how often this document reached for it, so it is an import like the rest.
+Writing `std.merge(Foo, Bar) === merge(Foo, Bar)` puts the shipped one against the exercise's one, and the prefix is what keeps them apart. `tupleElements` is imported rather than defined because §4.0 ships it, and ships it for the reason this corpus makes visible: builder code reaches for a tuple's elements more often than for anything else.

 The harness's `Expect<Equal<X, Y>>` becomes `===`, so the cases are written as plain assertions.